 The Fund selectively buys high quality dominant assets or forward funds new schemes under framework agreements with a range of experienced developers in both the UK and Republic of Ireland.
 Acquisitions are of freehold or long leasehold interests.
 Properties are typically let for 20-25 years directly to the NHS, HSE or to GPs.

 MANAGE

-portfolio of primary healthcare properties across the UK and Republic of Ireland, and by applying explicit policies in relation to portfolio asset allocation and restrictions on borrowings.
+Investment risks are mitigated by investing in a well spread portfolio of primary healthcare properties across the UK and Republic of Ireland, and by applying explicit policies in relation to portfolio asset allocation and restrictions on borrowings.